When we started planning our year-long extended honeymoon around the world, we didn’t really know what to expect.

 We wanted to be the kind of travel couple you see on Instagram, their blissful lives centered around nothing but looking attractive in different places each day.

 Well, none of that happened.
 Except we did do yoga at sunrise exactly 1 time.

-But we did gain a lot by travelling as a couple for a year.
+But we did gain a lot by traveling as a couple for a year, we definitely came up with lots of travel ideas.
 Frankly, most of what we gained was stuff we never asked for and are still trying to get rid of.
 Here’s a list of 25 things we never asked for from traveling together for a year!

 We traveled the world together for a year and all we got was …

 1. At least 5 friends on Facebook that we don’t remember meeting